 As I write this, I’m starting the slow process of night-weaning my second child, and it’s gotten me thinking on how we sleep.
 I’ve done little sleep training, since it’s easier to change my own sleep habits than my children’s.
 If they need help getting back to sleep, I help, and slowly the kids have absorbed the idea that nights are for sleep.
 But in the meantime, they’ve taken me into ancient rhythms of waking and sleeping.

-It’s been over five years since I’ve “slept the night,” and I’m looking back on those nights with a sense of gratitude.

-When I take the long view toward my last five years of nights, what I see is a spiritual practice that unfolded without being put on a to-do list, without me even knowing to look for it.
+It’s been over five years since I’ve “slept the night,” and I’m looking back on the long nights now with a strange sense of gratitude: What I see is a spiritual practice that unfolded without being put on a to-do list, without me even knowing to look for it.
 It grew of its own accord, same as the children.
 Somewhere between the moments of pregnant insomnia, between lullabies and guided meditations, sore hips and flashes of anger, my understanding of night time changed.
-Instead of sleeping in a calculated, efficient way and asking my time in bed to disappear in the darkness, now I travel through troughs of dreams and crests of wakefulness.
-Wakefulness complements dreaming like a hill complements a valley, and so I’ve found myself in a topography full of vistas.
+Instead of sleeping in a calculated, efficient way and asking my time in bed to disappear in the darkness, now I travel through valleys of dreams and crests of wakefulness, finding a whole topography of vistas.

+Sleeping the night is a modern Western invention, not the inevitable result of maturity.
 In addition to the watching hour, people in traditional cultures also woke up more often due to minor disruptions and discomforts.
 Historically we’ve slept together in groups, had more babies, and slept with those babies in those groups–you can do the math there yourself, and then throw in more fleas.
-Sleeping the night is a modern Western invention, not the inevitable result of maturity.
 People with more traditional sleep patterns weren’t chronically exhausted as a result (though they also typically took naps), and unlike modern Americans, they generally spoke positively of waking up in the middle of the night.
 Other studies suggest a biological basis for why people considered the watching hour so cozy and pleasant: early morning brings a daily high tide of prolactin, the same hormone that leads to milk production and post-orgasmic satisfaction, among other things.
 It facilitates a calm which is good for getting perspective on our lives and letting go of old anxieties.

 Now I hold the watching hour as a sabbath from making mental to-do lists.
 I started meditating instead.
 I watch which concerns come toward me begging to be narrated, notice what’s binding the tension, and release it.
 I watch what my fantasies are for presenting myself and connecting to other people, and name them.
 I revisit dreams and watch for images forming in my head, until the whole world seems to be spinning around me in the dark.
 Dreamwork has been especially useful for bridging the abyss between my past and my sense of self as a parent, and more generally when different parts of myself have fallen out of sync and need to talk to each other again.
+Especially in the early winter, when days are busier than usual and full of to-do lists, I need space in the dark.
+And when I need that space, I inevitably find myself waking up to fill it.

 Interspersed with it all is nursing and caring for children.
 It’s work, I know.
 But as I’ve cared for others, I sense that I too am cared for in the arms of Mother Night.
 Have the long nights called you and your children to a waking hour, too?
 If so, what needs to happen for you to enjoy being up in the middle of the night?